Soft84

 integer literal.
 Integer literals cannot have units, or exponents, or

-decimal points, though they can be negative (XXX - bug).
+decimal points, though they can be negative.
 Integers are

-useful for precise arithmetic (such as currency), and for binary
+useful for precise arithmetic (such as currency), for logical values

 If a left bracket ([) is encountered, then the tokens up

-to the right bracket (]) are collected into a list, which is
+to the matching right bracket (]) are collected into a list,

 If a code start token (<<) is encountered, then the